portalfreak014/calebpfohl/arabic/docs/MARKETING_STRATEGY_AND_ROADMAP.md

 - Add the homepage hero, supporting proposition, and primary CTA.
 - Build a Start Here / first-session onboarding path.
 - Publish truthful, visible content coverage status.
+- Add a read-only glossary-viewing experience so learners can browse available unit and chapter vocabulary outside quiz mode.
 - Add an About page or footer with independence, affiliation, privacy, and content-use statements.
 - Validate the entire experience on mobile before considering a release complete.
 - Add a direct feedback route.